What Makes a Bad Boss—Bad?

 - Fail to communicate, and may not even have clear expectations, timelines or goals.
 Bad bosses change their minds frequently leaving employees off-balance.
 Bad bosses change expectations and deadlines frequently.
 Employees have trouble knowing where they stand and whether they're meeting expectations.
 Employees fail to feel a sense of accomplishment when expectations don't exist.

 - Take credit for the successes and positive accomplishments of employees.
 They are equally as quick to blame employees when something goes wrong.
-They throw employees under the bus loudly and in public.
+They throw employees under the bus loudly and in public whenever they need to cover for their own poor performance or lack of leadership and follow through.

-Taking place more frequently (because the behavior is generally more acceptable) a bad boss is also someone who:
+These are the bad boss behaviors that employees are more likely to commonly see or experience.
+Taking place more frequently (because the behavior is generally more acceptable in the workplace) a bad boss is also someone who:

 - Is not qualified for the boss job by either skills or experience.
 The bad boss doesn't know how to lead and interact effectively with people.